Spring Garden, Alabama: Education

 Spring Garden Public Schools are part of the Cherokee County School District.
 Schools in the district include Cedar Bluff School, Centre Elementary School, Gaylesville School, Sand Rock School, Centre Middle School, Cherokee County High School, Spring Garden High School and Cherokee County Career & Technology Center.

 Spring Garden High School is located in Spring Garden.
 The mission of Spring Garden High School is to prepare all students for the future, equipping them with academic skills, good work habits, marketable skills, an awareness of good health habits, and an appreciation for life.

-Girls' basketball has won the state championship four times, in 1987, 2004, 2005, and 2008.
+Girls' basketball has won the state championship nine times, in 1987, 2004, 2005, 2008, 2016, 2020, 2023, 2024 and 2025.
 Girls' volleyball has won one state championship, in 2007.
 The teams have all made it to state playoffs numerous other times.

 The principal of Spring Garden High School is Michael Welsh, and Cassandra Lindsey is the Administrative intern.

 Mitchell Guice is the Superintendent of Schools.